CS5001-khoury/hw03/instructions/ColorTestorDesign.md

 Same

 #### Returns
-boolean: returns true if the colors are two similar when someone has tritanopia
+boolean: returns true if the colors are too similar when someone has tritanopia

 #### Flow Diagram